ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 In MAME game's input device options, set lightgun and pedal device assignments to lightgun, keyboard input provider to dinput, lightgun input provider to win32.
 Adjust the motion pointer speed to around 8~12 in app and switch to motion pointer mode before starting game.

 Other emulators may use the same config file with similar settings.
-If the emulator or game is run as admin, this app also needs to be run as admin, otherwise Windows won't let them work together.

 <br>